Updated: May 7

 Net-zero essentially is the balance between carbon emissions produced and the emissions removed from the atmosphere.
 The UK have set a target to reach zero-carbon by 2050.
 Meaning that the UK government hope that practices and lifestyles will produce equal amounts of emissions to the emissions removed from the atmosphere.
 In order to achieve this, a radical change across the economy is essential.
 Which means abandoning the use of fossil fuels and other sources of emissions wherever possible.
 Every ton of CO2 emitted must be matched by a ton that is removed by the atmosphere.

 It is not uncommon knowledge that climate change is negatively impacting the world that we live in.
 With changes in extreme weather conditions from heatwaves to floods and landslides.
 In addition to this, rising sea levels, ocean acidification and loss of biodiversity is becoming ever more prevalent.

 In order to limit global warming to 1.5 degrees Celsius before irreparable damage is created the Intergovernmental Panel for Climate Change (IPCC) suggests that carbon neutrality by mid-21st century is essential.
 This target is also laid out in the Paris Agreement signed by 195 countries including the UK.
-The European Green Deal aims to make the European climate carbon neutral by 2050 to combat the damage, life-threatening effects of climate change.
+The European Green Deal aims to make the European Union climate carbon neutral by 2050 to combat the damage, life-threatening effects of climate change.

 The Paris Climate Agreement